 Assets Can be Either Monetary or Non-Monetary

 Assets such as prepayments or advance payments can either be monetary or non-monetary since it is based on the contract with the party to which payment was made.
-If the pre-payment amount is non-refundable or no contract exists and probability to get the money back is quite low, then the accountant can treat it as a non-monetary asset.
+If the pre-payment amount is non-refundable or no contract exists, and the probability of getting the money back is quite low, then the accountant can treat it as a non-monetary asset.

-Further, in such a case you can’t treat it as monetary because monetary assets are measured in terms of cash.
+Further, in such a case, you can’t treat it as monetary because monetary assets are in terms of cash.

-- Preference shares might be treated as monetary assets if the contract has the clause for the redemption of share by issuing entity.
+- Preference shares might be treated as monetary assets if the contract has a clause for the redemption of shares by issuing entity.
 If the clause doesn’t exist, we can treat the share as a non-monetary asset.

-- Lack of clear directives allows the treatment of equity shares as monetary assets in most foreign countries.
+- The lack of clear directives allows the treatment of equity shares as monetary assets in most foreign countries.

 Treatment as per International Standards

 As per the International Accounting Standards, IAS 21, the current exchange value is used to restate and record monetary assets.
-Whereas, non-monetary assets are kept on the books of accounts at the original or historical prices.
+At the same time, non-monetary assets are kept on the books of accounts at the original or historical prices.

-Closing rate is the basis of translating or recording monetary assets.
-When monetary assets arise as a result of foreign currency transaction the following situation might arise:
+The closing rate is the basis of translating or recording monetary assets.
+When monetary assets arise as a result of foreign currency transactions, the following situation might arise:

 - If the transaction settles in the same accounting period of the occurrence of the transaction, the exchange difference recognition should be in that period.

-- If the transaction settles in a subsequent accounting period, the difference is recognized in each period up to the date of settlement by the change in exchange rates during each period.
+- Suppose the transaction settles in a subsequent accounting period.
+In that case, the difference is recognized in each period up to the date of settlement by the change in exchange rates during each period.